How to obtain a Commercial Driver License

 CDL Air Brake Test Update

-Effective immediately, the State is now requiring all air brake tests be completed as an "Engine Off" test.
+All air brake tests are required to be completed as an "Engine Off" test.
 Engine Running tests will no longer be conducted.
 Study your Engine Off criteria in your CDL Manual so you are prepared for the test.